 The increased conviction penalties for wearing a mask while committing a robbery or any other offense are severe.
 But you may have options to fight your charge and work toward avoiding or minimizing the punishments.
 To do so effectively, you need the help of a skilled lawyer.

-At Hager & Schwartz, P.A., our Miami attorneys have over 40 years of combined experience and have taken on complex cases.
+At Hager & Schwartz, P.A., our Miami attorneys have nearly 50 years of combined experience and have taken on complex cases.
 We know how to aggressively defend against accusations and have obtained favorable results for past clients.

 For the legal help you need, call us at (305) 330-1360 or contact us online today.